iowa-hpc/iowa-hpc.github.io/_pages/home.md

   </a>
 </div>

-We are the HPC system group in the [Department of Computer Science](https://cs.uiowa.edu/) at the [University of Iowa](https://uiowa.edu/).
-Overall, our mission is to improve performance and reliability in HPC systems.
-University of Iowa is ranked #38th in United States based on [CSRankings](http://csrankings.org/#/index?hpc&us) in the area of HPC.
+We are the High-Performance Computing (HPC) system group in the [Department of Computer Science](https://cs.uiowa.edu/) at the [University of Iowa](https://uiowa.edu/).
+Our mission is to advance the performance and reliability of the next generation HPC systems for large-scale machine learning, scientific computing, and data mining applications through compiler, program analysis, and AI-directed approaches.
+The University of Iowa is ranked #39th in the United States based on [CSRankings](http://csrankings.org/#/index?hpc&us) in the area of HPC.

  **We are always looking for passionate and self-motivated new PhD students, Postdocs, and MS students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**